MrOnlineCoder/GleedSDL/README.md

 This is a simple library for playing **.webm** movies with SDL3.
 It is intended to be mostly used for playing short cinematics in games, but cautious usage for other purposes is also possible.

+⚡️ Experimental until said elsewise. 😜

 ## Features

 - Provides SDL-like C API
 - API mostly inspired by RAD's Bink Video, but with focus on open-source formats and codecs
 - Supports .webm files with **VP8** or **VP9** for video codecs, and **Vorbis** or **Opus** for audio codecs
-- Provides utility functions for playing back video via `SDL_Texture`
+- Provides utility functions for playing back video frames into `SDL_Texture` and rendering with `SDL_Renderer`
 - Audio samples may be directly fed to `SDL_AudioStream`

 ## Building and linking